Getting Out of Your Comfort Zone

 Now go get it!

-One of the most magical moments of the Hike of a Lifetime on the Camino de Santiago was the fact that we completely unplugged from
+One of the most powerful moments during our Hike of a Lifetime on the Camino de Santiago was the decision to unplug completely.
+Before taking